nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p193 -->
-4.  **Addressing Conflict and Growth:** <span class="x-scripture" data-type="ref" data-book="Hebrews" data-chapter="12" data-verses="12-17" data-lang="en" data-version="NKJV">Hebrews 12:12-17</span> calls us to strengthen one another and avoid bitterness.
+4.  **Addressing Conflict and Growth:** <span class="x-scripture" data-type="ref" data-book="HEB" data-chapter="12" data-verses="12-17" data-lang="en" data-version="NKJV">Hebrews 12:12-17</span> calls us to strengthen one another and avoid bitterness.
 How can we handle division or hurt within the church in ways that foster healing and unity?

 <!-- p194 -->